11 minutes read

 One of the main issues has been that these speculative cryptocurrencies are not pegged to the US dollar.

-Enter stablecoins, a blockchain-based token that can be tied to hard dollars on a one-for-one ratio redeemable by an issuer, who typically holds reserve assets in cash or investment-grade securities.
+Enter stablecoins, a blockchain-based token that can be tied to hard dollars on a one-for-one ratio, redeemable by an issuer, who typically holds reserve assets in cash or investment-grade securities.

 The rapid growth of stablecoins

-Ripple announced in April that it will begin offering its own dollar-based digital currency product in the U.S. with possible expansion to Europe and Asia.
-As stablecoins continue to grow in market share, considering the importance of stablecoin regulation stablecoins become crucial, reflecting the increasing scrutiny and calls for tighter regulation by regulators and politicians.
+As stablecoins continue to grow in market share, considering the importance of stablecoin regulation becomes crucial, reflecting the increasing scrutiny and calls for tighter regulation by regulators and politicians.

 Stablecoins vs. central bank digital currencies (CBDCs)